 7. Help clean up your local rivers and streams.

 8. Support actions that open rivers to sea-run fish.

 9. Support clean water initiatives in your area.

-10. Spread the word about International Year of the Salmon by hosting an event!
+10. Spread the word about endangered Atlantic salmon in your community by hosting an event!